eugenelepekhin/StrongTypeResource/README.md

 StrongTypeResource automatically verifies that:
 - Format strings are valid for the specified parameter types
-- Format parameters match between main and satellite .resx files
+- Format items match between main and satellite .resx files
-- All cultures have consistent parameter types and counts
+- All cultures have consistent format items
 - Potential runtime errors are caught at build time

-Verification results appear in Visual Studio's Output window during build.
+Verification results appear in Visual Studio's Output and Error List windows during build and in Error List after saving main .resx file..